 I know there are those people out there that think you have to wait until after Thanksgiving to put up your Christmas Decorations.
-Well, those people either put up one tree and call it done or have the luxury of having someone else decorate their home for them.
-I am neither of those.
+Well, those people either put up one tree and call it done or have the luxury of having someone else decorate their home for them; I am neither of those.
 I am a busy mom with things to do who happens to love Christmas and all the decorations that come with this time of year.
-I truly enjoy having my home decorated for the Holidays.
+Having my home decorated for the Holidays is something I truly enjoy.
 When Daylight Savings Time ends, I need to have lights all over my house.

 I always say I am going to start earlier.
 For me I feel like I am in a time crunch when I wait until after Halloween.
 I prefer Halloween to be on a Friday, so I can put up Christmas that weekend.
 I seem to spend crazy amounts of time decorating and I like to have it done so I can move on to things like shopping, crafts, and snacking on everything in site.
 Also, most years we celebrate Christmas with my brother’s family during Thanksgiving.
 So, there are many reasons to get moving on decorating.

 Each year I seem to add and add and add to my decorations.
 Some years I switch things up, especially if I have changed something or painted something in the house.
 It is fun to update and change the look of Christmas.
 Maybe you just move some decorations from one room to another, or maybe you change color schemes, but I like to try and keep it fresh.

 Right now I put up two trees.
 We have the largest one in the front of the house in the foyer and another skinnier one in the family room.
 Santa visits in the front of the house, so we put presents under the big tree.
 We just spend so much time every day in the family room though, so I just think we need a little decorating in there as well.